Childhood Cancer Canada Foundation

 OVERVIEW

-Childhood Cancer Canada Foundation runs research, education, and community programs.
-Its programs include care packages for families with a new diagnosis, scholarships, and grants to help families pay for their child’s funeral.
+Childhood Cancer Canada runs research, education, and community programs.
+Its programs include care packages for families and children with a new cancer diagnosis, scholarships, and grants to help families pay for their child's funeral.
+The charity does not disclose how much it distributed in cancer research grants in F2021.
+CCC also did not disclose how much it spent on its support programs.

-CCCF started a program in F2020 to give cash support to cancer patients during the covid-19 pandemic.
-This grant is $250 per patient and CCCF gave it to 97 families.
+CCC started a program in F2020 to give cash support ($250) to cancer patients during the covid-19 pandemic.
+In F2021, Childhood Cancer Canada distributed cash support to 395 families.

 My anchor